Bao, Pixar’s latest theatrical short, begins with a close-up of a woman’s hands lovingly forming and shaping dumpling dough.

 “Women in the animation industry are still a minority, and there are relatively few in the top creative positions,” he says.
 “Domee’s success as a story artist and director at Pixar is doubly important for our women students, as she is evidence that there should be no limit to their ambitions.”

-Pictured at top of page: Sheridan alumna Domee Shi.
-Photos courtesy of Pixar.
+Pictured at top of page: Sheridan alumna and Oscar-winning director Domee Shi.

 Written by: Meagan Kashty, Editor, Ovation (Sheridan’s Alumni Magazine).